LDuguma/Professional_tools/README.md

 # Professional Tools: Treestimator (beta)
 Professional tools developed for practical use

-# Treestimator: Tree Planting Program Simulator 🌱
+# Treestimator: Tree Population Simulator 🌱
 Treestimator is a web-based simulation tool designed to help project leaders and environmental planners model tree populations over time.
 By simulating seedling survival, replacement planting (beating up), and thinning strategies, the tool provides a clear, year-by-year analysis of project outcomes.
 This enables more effective and data-driven restoration planning.

 # 🚀 Key Features